graphql-dotnet/graphql-dotnet/BOUNTY.md

 ## Deadlines

-If your team does not show code commits or interaction for two weeks at a time as part of an accepted feature bounty, then the bounty will be released for another team to work on.
-If the task remains in the **Accepting Proposals** state, and the team can demonstrate work on the feature, they can reclaim the task.
+If your team does not show code commits or interaction for two weeks at a time as part of an **`in progress`** bounty, then the bounty will be released for another team to work on.
+If the team can demonstrate work on the project, they can reclaim the bounty.

-If you no longer wish to work on a project that has been granted to you, please notify the GraphQL.NET team to reset the bounty as **Accepting Proposals**.
+If you no longer wish to work on a bounty that has been granted to you, please notify the GraphQL.NET team.

 ## Bounty Valuation